rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 ...<TRUNCATED>...
 ```

-10. From your output in the previous step, what exactly is the wget package ?
-Hint you can use the rpm queryformat option to view the description field for the download package.
+10. From your output in the previous step, what exactly is the wget package?
+Hint you can use the rpm query format option to view the description field for the download package.

-11. If you are interested in the files that are contained in the wget-*.rpm package, you could list all the files that comes with the package by typinggg:
+11. If you are interested in the files that are contained in the wget-*.rpm package, you could list all the files that comes with the package by typing:

 ```
 $ rpm -qlp wget-*.rpm | head